zeljkozeljko/StochOptInvProb/README.md

 This repository contains the implementation of the numerical experiments for the paper [A Guide to Stochastic Optimisation for Large-Scale Inverse Problems](https://arxiv.org/abs/2406.06342)

-If you have any questions please contact the authors.
+If you have any questions please contact the authors

 ## Usage